-For male patients aged under 55 years not having used valproate before and for female patients aged under 55 years: this medicine is only used when two specialists have
+For male patients aged under 55 years not having used valproate before and for female patients aged under 55 years: this medicine is only used when two specialists have agreed that your condition does not respond to other treatments.
+What you need to know before you take Sodium Valproate Oral are allergic (hypersensitive) to Sodium Valproate or any of the other

-Do not take Sodium Valproate Oral Solution if you: are allergic (hypersensitive) to Sodium Valproate or any of the other ingredients of
+Solution Do not take Sodium Valproate Oral Solution if you:

-Sodium Valproate Oral Solution (listed in section 6).

-- Signs of an allergic reaction include: a rash, swallowing or breathing problems, swelling of your lips, face, throat or tongue. have liver problems, or you or your family have a history of liver problems, - especially if caused by taking a medicine. have a rare illness called porphyria which affects your metabolism. - have a known metabolic disorder, i.e. a urea cycle disorder. - have a genetic problem caused by a mitochondrial disorder (e.g. - Alpers-Huttenlocher syndrome). have a deficiency in carnitine (a very rare metabolic disease) that is untreated. - are pregnant, unless two specialists have agreed that your condition does not respond to other treatments and the benefits of treatment outweigh the risks (see ancy breast-feeding and fertility - Important advice for women" below If you are a woman aged under 55 years who is able to have a baby, you must - not take Sodium Valproate Oral Solution unless two specialists have agreed that your condition does not respond to other treatments and the benefits of treatment outweigh the risks and you use effective method of birth control (contraception) at all times during your entire treatment with Sodium Valproate Oral Solution.
+- ingredients of Sodium Valproate Oral Solution (listed in section 6).
+Signs of an allergic reaction include: a rash, swallowing or breathing problems, swelling of your lips, face, throat or tongue. have liver problems, or you or your family have a history of liver problems, - especially if caused by taking a medicine. have a rare illness called porphyria which affects your metabolism. - have a known metabolic disorder, i.e. a urea cycle disorder. - have a genetic problem caused by a mitochondrial disorder (e.g. - Alpers-Huttenlocher syndrome). have a deficiency in carnitine (a very rare metabolic disease) that is untreated. are pregnant, unless two specialists have agreed that your condition does - not respond to other treatments and the benefits of treatment outweigh the risks (see "Pregnancy, breast-feeding and fertility - Important advice for women" below).
+If you are a woman aged under 55 years who is able to have a baby, you - must not take Sodium Valproate Oral Solution unless two specialists have agreed that your condition does not respond to other treatments and the benefits of treatment outweigh the risks and you use effective method of birth control (contraception) at all times during your entire treatment with Sodium Valproate Oral Solution.
 Do not stop taking Sodium Valproate Oral Solution or your contraception until you have discussed this with your specialist.
-Your specialist will advise you further (see below under "Pregnancy, breast-feeding and fertility - Important advice for Do not take this medicine if any of the above apply to you.
+Your specialist will advise you further (see below under 'Pregnancy, breast-feeding and fertility - Important advice for women").
+Do not take this medicine if any of the above apply to you.
 If you are not sure, talk to your GP, specialist or pharmacist before taking Sodium Valproate Oral Solution.
-Warnings and precautions

-The risk of liver damage is increased if Sodium Valproate Oral Solution is taken by children under 3 years of age, in people taking other antiepileptic medicine at
+Warnings and precautions The risk of liver damage is increased if Sodium Valproate Oral Solution is taken by children under 3 years of age, in people taking other antiepileptic

-- the same time or having other neurological or metabolic disease and severe A small number of people being treated with anti-epileptics such as Sodium Valproate have had thoughts of harming or killing themselves.
-If at any time you - have these thoughts, immediately contact your GP or specialist.
+- medicine at the same time or having other neurological or metabolic disease and severe forms of epilepsy.
+A small number of people being treated with anti-epileptics such as Sodium Valproate have had thoughts of harming or killing themselves.
+If at any time - you have these thoughts, immediately contact your $\ensuremath{\mathsf{GP}}$ or specialist.
 As with other anti-epileptic drugs, convulsions may become worse or happen more frequently whilst taking this medicine.
-If this happens contact your GP or - specialist immediately.
-If you or your child taking Sodium Valproate Oral Solution develops problems with - CONTACT A DOCTOR IMMEDIATELY: Serious skin reactions including Stevens-Johnson syndrome, toxic epidermal balance and co-ordination, feeling lethargic or less alert, vomiting, tell your GP immediately.
+If this happens contact your GP or specialist immediately. - If you or your child taking Sodium Valproate Oral Solution develops problems with balance and co-ordination, feeling lethargic or less alert, vomiting, tell your GP immediately.
 This may be due to an increased amount of ammonia in the blood.